Uruguay election heads to runoff with leftist in the lead – DW – 10/28/2024

 What do Uruguay's exit polls suggest?

 Early exit polls suggested that 57-year-old Orsi is ahead of his conservative rival, Delgado.
-Orsi bagged 44% of the vote while Delgado secured 27%, according to the exit polls conducted by polling firm Cifra.
+Orsi had 43.9% of the vote while Delgado had 26.7%, according to the exit polls conducted by polling firm Cifra.

 Ahead of the first round of elections held on Sunday, polling firms had indicated that no presidential candidate would be able to get more than 50% of the vote.